curtinrobotics/LaserTanks_Archive/New_GUI/README.md

 1. First install python from their [website](https://www.python.org/downloads/).
 Make sure you use the executable installer.
 2. Try installing Flask with `pip install flask`.
 If that doesn't work, install Pip with `py -3 -m pip install --upgrade pip`.

-    :information-source: If the terminal say you are missing an environment variable, copy the path listed in the output.
+    >:information-source: If the terminal say you are missing an environment variable, copy the path listed in the output.
 The open the start menu and type path.
 A result saying edit sytem variables will appear.
-CLick it.
+Click it, then click Environment Variables in the dialog box.
+In the box labelled "User Variables", click "Path" then "Edit...".
+Click new in the dialog box and paste the path you copied from the coomand-line.

     After installing pip and setting path varibles, try installing Flask again.
 3. Flask should now work!